 Moo Montana, Miss Lily, Sheriff Terrorbull, Saddle Sore, Mayor Bulloney, Boot Hill Buzzard.

 With the powerhouse Teenage Mutant Ninja Turtles franchise in full swing, networks were hungry for their next big mutant hit resulting in a swell of similarly-themed shows.
 It just so happened that this particular iteration came from a member of the Ninja Turtles family.
-Comic book artist and writer Ryan Brown worked on Mirage Studios and Archie Comics’ Ninja Turtles comics and designed action figures for their toy line.
-Along the way, he conceived of Wild West C.O.W.-Boys of Moo Mesa, the product of a strange meteor (dubbed a cow-met) crashing in the Old West of 19th century America, creating a massive and high-rising mesa and mutating the nearby animal lifeforms (with the unexplained exception of horses).
-They all became human-like and gained the ability to speak, and created their own society based on the American West (filling in whatever gaps they didn’t know along the way) called Moo Mesa.
+Comic book artist and writer Ryan Brown worked on Ninja Turtles comics for both Mirage Studios and Archie Comics and designed action figures for their toy line.
+Along the way, he conceived of Wild West C.O.W.-Boys of Moo Mesa, the product of a strange meteor crashing in the Old West of 19th century America creating a massive and high-rising mesa and mutating all the nearby animal lifeforms (with the unexplained exception of horses).
+They all became human-like with the ability to speak, and created their own society based on the American West (filling in whatever gaps they didn’t know along the way) called Moo Mesa.

 |A minor representation of Cow Town used as a background for a sticker playset.|

 The idea actually began as a line of action figures, which were released in 1991 by Hasbro.
-Brown sold the idea to ABC where it was developed into a series by Bob Carrau with Greengrass and King World Productions.
-Animation was handled by Gunther-Wahl Productions, who used the figures as the base for their character models while making some alterations here and there.
+Brown sold the idea to ABC where it was developed into a series by Bob Carrau with ABC’s Greengrass Productions and King World Productions.
+Animation production was handled by Gunther-Wahl, who used the figures as the base for their character models while making some alterations here and there, and the actual animation was done by A.D.
+Productions.
 The series centered primarily on Cow Town, making full use of its Western genre themes with liberal doses of steampunk thrown in.
-Adding to the Western flavor was a theme song performed by country artist Billy Dean, who also wrote it with Verlon Thompson.
+Adding to the Western flavor was a theme song performed by country singer Billy Dean, who also wrote it with Verlon Thompson.
 Although fairly faithful to the renderings of the Old West, cow elements found their way into things such as names or building designs (one building in Cow Town resembled a bull’s head, complete with horns).
 Other bizarre buildings included one shaped like a cowboy boot, one shaped like a high-heeled pump, a pharmacy shaped like an old-fashioned pill crusher, and the Sheriff’s office which resembled a covered wagon.